tgranat/ggconvolver/README.md

 ### Todo

+Prio:
+* Move to JUCE6
+* Use Cmake to build
+* cppcheck
+* I'm having some problem where sometimes it gets distorted after a while.
+Check code for memory/buffer/other issues.

+Nice to have:
 * Would like some VU meters (like I have in the https://github.com/tgranat/vstplugin_dev/tree/master/ggconvolver that I made using the VST SDK)
 * Add more bandwidth options.
 Will probably use a dropdown instead of radio buttons
 * In the future: load IR from file (but keep hardcoded options)